Vitamin B5 (dexpanthenol)

 • May improve bone mineral density, improve sleep and lower inflammation

-Vitamin B12 (Both IV & intramuscular)
+Vitamin B12 (Both IV & IM injection)

 • Vitamin B12 is an essential water-soluble vitamin found in mainly animal based foods.
 Due to having a compromised GI system many people have problems with absorbing Vitamin B12 through food and oral supplementation.
 Intravenous and intramuscular administration of Vitamin B12 avoids these issues